Elite-Tadano/ParamNinja/README.md

 ### 📂 Output Directory Support

-- Use -o results to specify a folder where all cleaned URLs will be saved (default is results/).
+- Use -o results to specify a folder where all cleaned URLs will be saved.